relayos/getrelayos.com/cline_docs/activeContext.md

 - Strategy phase in progress
 - Completed implementation of vertical GTM matrix for key industries
 - Developed industry-specific evergreen SEO content plan for priority verticals
-- Finalized comprehensive product documentation suite with balanced privacy approach
+- Finalized comprehensive product documentation suite
 - Created simplified sales enablement approach focused on website lead generation
 - Designed conversion-focused page templates with appropriate CTAs for different products
 - Created industry-specific landing page templates
 - Developed differentiated purchase/contact flows for B2B vs. B2C products
+- Completed updating all B2B and B2C product PRDs and GTM messaging with industry-specific positioning

 ## Next Steps:

-1. Update PRDs and GTM messaging to incorporate both the balanced privacy approach and industry-specific positioning
-2. Prepare for transition to Execution phase for website implementation
+1. Prepare for transition to Execution phase for website implementation
-3. Create wireframes for page templates and flows
+2. Create wireframes for page templates and flows
-4. Develop component specifications for implementation
+3. Develop component specifications for implementation
+4. Begin implementation of home page components

 ## Active Decisions and Considerations:

-- How to effectively communicate the balanced privacy approach to different user segments and industries
 - How to implement the tiered product approach for Communities™ in the website design
-- How to showcase the configurable privacy controls as a key differentiator across different verticals
-- How to prioritize resources between vertical-specific marketing and privacy-focused messaging
 - How to balance lead generation focus with eCommerce approach for Persist™ and free tier for Embed™
 - What level of detail to include in industry-specific landing pages to drive qualified leads
 - How to implement the simplified sales enablement approach effectively with minimal resources
+- How to effectively showcase the unique value propositions of each product in the website design